LarisaLG/Barbershop/README.md

 * to sign in to my user account,
 * to make a service booking,
 * to view my booking details,
-* to edit mt booking details or delete them.
+* to edit my booking details or delete them.
 * to sign out of my account to keep my account safe.

 #### Site Administrator goals
-As a Site Administrator I would like to be able to create, view, edit and delete bookings data.
+As a Site Administrator I would like to be able to create, view, edit and delete booking data.

 [Back to the top](#table-of-contents)